13 Deserts

 Figure 13.27: Sahara Desert, a sand sea or erg.

 The popular concept of a typical desert is a broad expanse of sand.
-Geologically, deserts are defined by a lack of water and arid regions resembling a sea of sand belong to the category of desert called an .
-An consists of fine-grained, loose sand grains, often blown by wind, or forces, into .
-Probably the best known is the Rub’ al Khali, which means Empty Quarter, of the Arabian Peninsula.
-Ergs are also found in the Great Sand Dunes National Park (Colorado), Little Sahara Recreation Area (Utah), White Sands National Monument (New Mexico), and parts of Death Valley National Park (California). are not restricted to deserts, but may form anywhere there is a substantial supply of sand, including as far north as 60° N in Saskatchewan, Canada, in the Athabasca Sand Dunes Provincial Park.
-Coastal exist along lakes and oceans as well, and examples are found in Oregon, Michigan, and Indiana.
+Geologically, deserts are defined by a lack of water and arid regions resembling a sea of sand belong to the category of desert called an erg.
+An erg consists of fine-grained, loose sand grains, often blown by wind, or aeolian forces, into dunes.
+Probably the best known erg is the Rub’ al Khali, which means Empty Quarter, of the Arabian Peninsula.
+Ergs are also found in the Great Sand Dunes National Park (Colorado), Little Sahara Recreation Area (Utah), White Sands National Monument (New Mexico), and parts of Death Valley National Park (California).
+Ergs are not restricted to deserts, but may form anywhere there is a substantial supply of sand, including as far north as 60° N in Saskatchewan, Canada, in the Athabasca Sand Dunes Provincial Park.
+Coastal ergs exist along lakes and oceans as well, and examples are found in Oregon, Michigan, and Indiana.

 Figure 13.28: Formation of cross bedding in sand dunes.